abuzarraziqgithub/Data-Structures-Algorithms---Obsidian-Folder/Notes/Big O Notation/Introduction.md

 ##  **If not time, then what?

 - Rather than counting seconds, which are so variable....
-- Let's count the number of simple operations the computer has to perform!
+- Let's count the number of simple operations the computer has to perform! (*See Drawings)

+## **Counting is hard!

+- Depending on what we count, the number of operations can be as low as 2n or as high as 5n + 2.
+- But regardless of the exact number, the number of operations grows roughly proportionally with n.
+- If n doubles, the number of operations will also roughly double.

+ That's it for today, See you tomorrow! 💌
+ Topics:
+  - Introducing  Big O.
+  - Big O Expressions
+  - Big O Short-hands
+  - Examples
+  - Analyzing Big O Graph
+  - Space complexity